bunkerity/bunkerweb/docs/plugins.md

 !!! tip "Existing plugins"

-    If the documentation is not enough you can have a look at the existing source code of [official plugins](https://github.com/bunkerity/bunkerweb-plugins) and the [core plugins](https://github.com/bunkerity/bunkerweb/tree/master/core) (already included in BunkerWeb but they are plugins technically speaking).
+    If the documentation is not enough, you can have a look at the existing source code of [official plugins](https://github.com/bunkerity/bunkerweb-plugins) and the [core plugins](https://github.com/bunkerity/bunkerweb/tree/master/core) (already included in BunkerWeb but they are plugins, technically speaking).

 The first step is to create a folder that will contain the plugin :